timopomer/ListSharp/README.md

 **Welcome to ListSharp!**

-ListSharp is a programming language made in its entirety in c#, with an easy to understand, word-heavy english syntax made to suit the average joe without previous and or limited knowledge in programming.
+ListSharp is a programming language made in its entirety in c#, with an easy to understand, word-heavy english syntax made to suit the average person which is without previous and or limited knowledge in programming.

 The Main Objective of ListSharp is to enable the manipulation of big lists and or blobs of text in an orderly fashion without learning a general use programming language, like for example learn Python and maybe get experienced with RegEx just to save a list of products on a webpage to a file.